 - Finding and reporting all allowable deductions for passive activity

-- Keeping track of all 1031 exchanges according to date, size of transaction, and other aspects of this category
+- Keeping track of all 1031 exchanges according to date, size of the transaction, and other aspects of this category

 - Full-scale CFO advisory services

 - Complete, realistic strategies for annual and long-term tax planning

 - Full support and assistance with setup for QuickBooks

 In truth, there's a lot more that goes into offering comprehensive accounting services to a real estate firm.
 Any real estate entity, whether a sole proprietor, partnership, small firm, or a very large company, needs to partner with a CPA who understands all the unique aspects of the real estate business and has the experience to hit the ground running.
 When you hire an accountant, spend time asking about their background with real estate firms.

 Finding the CPA Firm That Fits Your Needs

 Fusion CPA is a full-service firm based in Atlanta.
 Our team possesses a wide range of specialties, including acting as a CFO business advisory for real estate agents and performing accounting services for small and mid-sized companies in many industries.
 You can learn more about our services by clicking the button below to schedule a complimentary discovery call today!